Picnic with Weissmann: Plot

 The phonograph casts the deflated balloon aside and allows the record to roll back to its cover.
 A third record rolls out of its cover and places itself on the phonograph, which winds up and proceeds to play.
 The suit crosses his legs in a different direction as itself and the lounge disappear down a path into the woods.
 As the sun begins setting, the chairs are seen marching to the top of a large hill of stones.
 The chairs then proceed to tumble to the bottom of the pile, the wicker chairs landing atop the wooden chair as they run off into the woods.
 The chess set continues playing itself until only the kings remain, which try to break the stalemate.

 An old-fashioned camera and its tripod take themselves down from the wardrobe.
 After the tripod extends its legs, the camera takes a series of pictures of the suit, the chairs, the lounge, the desk, the phonograph, and the wardrobe in various combinations of "family photographs".
 These new family photographs end up replacing the old photographs of the man and woman, which are shown torn up on the ground.
 The spade finally finishes digging, having constructed a grave in front of the wardrobe.
 The phonograph stops playing for a final time, just before it is covered with autumn leaves.
 As all the trees in the forest are revealed to be bare, the chess set (still consisting of the kings in a drawn position), the wicker chairs, the suit, the lounge, the wooden chair, and the desk are similarly covered by autumn leaves.
 With all of the other objects buried, the spade turns to the wardrobe, which unlocks itself and opens its doors.
 A man in white long underwear, bound and gagged, falls out of the wardrobe and into the grave, whereupon the spade begins piling dirt on top of him.

+Reception

+CineMagazine rated the film 3 stars.